parveengithubdevops/MCW-Modern-cloud-apps/Hands-on lab/HOL step-by-step - Modern cloud apps.md

    git remote add origin <your GitHub Url>
    ```

-4. Commit the initial code, and push it to the master branch by issuing the following commands:
+4. Commit the initial code, and push it to the main branch by issuing the following commands:

     ```shell
-    git add -a
+    git config --global user.email "<ENTER YOUR GITHUB EMAIL HERE>" git add -A
     git commit -m "initial commit"
+    git branch -m main
-    git push -u origin master
+    git push -u origin main
     ```

 ### Task 3: Create a service principal in Active Directory